Lancet surveys of Iraq War casualties: AAPOR investigation of the 2nd Lancet survey

 Neither Dr. Burnham nor the Johns Hopkins Bloomberg School of Public Health are members of AAPOR.
 Tim Parsons, public affairs director of the Bloomberg School wrote in an official statement that the school was "not in a position to comment" on AAPOR's findings because the school is not a member of the organisation and "does not know what procedures or standards were followed in reaching the decision regarding this study."
 Parsons also noted that the school was nearing completion of its own investigation into the study.

 At least one article has been written critical of AAPOR's decision to censure Burnham.
 Debora MacKenzie, writing in New Scientist, said "There is no direct evidence that the latest attack on Burnham is politically motivated," but the APPOR's stated purpose, "to ensure survey-based research meets high standards," has itself "been questioned by experts." which MacKnenzie does not name.

-According to New Scientist's investigation...
+According to New Scientists investigation...
 Burnham has sent his data and methods to other researchers, who found it sufficient.
 A spokesman for the Bloomberg School of Public Health at Johns Hopkins, where Burnham works, says the school advised him not to send his data to AAPOR, as the group has no authority to judge the research.
 The "correct forum", it says, is the scientific literature.

 According to MacKenzie, "Burnham's complete data, including details of households, is available to bona fide researchers on request."
 She further noted that the AAPOR's own journal, Public Opinion Quarterly, "published an analysis of Burnham's Iraq survey by David Marker of Westat, a consultancy in Maryland that designs surveys."

 The American Statistical Association has subsequently written in support of the actions taken by AAPOR, saying: